YahiaElTai/ms-commerce/docs/Local_Development_Setup.md

     127.0.0.1 ms-commerce.dev
     ```

-6. Start the project
+6. Start

-    1. Start `docker-compose` for all services
+    **Option 1**: Start all services together

     ```bash
-       # Run this command within each folder inside /services/
+    # Start `docker-compose` in each service
     docker-compose up -d
-       ```

-    2. Deploy Prisma database to apply all migrations
+    # Deploy Prisma database to apply all migrations in each service

-    ```bash
     npm run prisma:dev

+    # Start skaffold from project root dir
+    skaffold dev
     ```

-    3. Run `skaffold dev`

-    This command should start all microservices with their endpoints under a custom hostname as specified in `skaffold.yaml` file.

     ***

-    Alternatively you can start a single service locally with:
+    **Option 2**: Start a single service

     ```bash
     # Run this command within the service you want to work on